Psidium/ui5-compatible-webpack-build/README.md

   }
 ```

-3. use the output file as you see fit
+3. Use the output file as you see fit

 # Sample repo